HOME • SEARCH • EMAIL • ABOUT

 • Loliolide and Isololiolide / Potential Phytotoxic Substances: Study explored the phytotoxic properties and phytotoxic substances from Marsilea crenata.
 Aqueous methanol extracts showed inhibition various seedling growths (lettuce, alfalfa, cress etc).
 Inhibition increased with concentration.
 Two substances were isolated: loliolide and isololiolide.
 These compounds may be responsible for the phytotoxic effects of the extract and presents a potential of ruse in organic agriculture.
 (9)

-• Renal Function Benefits in Urolithiasis / Leaves and Stalks: Study evaluated the effect of M. crenata leaves extract and stalk juice in preventing disturbances of kidney functions in ,male Wistar rats with urolithiasis.
+• Renal Function Benefits in Urolithiasis / Leaves and Stalks: Study evaluated the effect of M. crenata leaves extract and stalk juice in preventing disturbances of kidney functions in male Wistar rats with urolithiasis.
 Results showed leaf extract and stalk juice can prevent kidney function disturbance in urolithiasis, as evidenced by decreases in BUN and increase in Cr clearance.
 (10)

 • Anti-Helicobacter pylori Activity: Helicobacter pylori is recognized as a cause of gastritis, dyspepsia, peptic ulcers, and gastric carcinoma.
 Study evaluated the anti-Helicobacter pylori activity of 57 methanolic extracts of edible plants in Thailand.
 Marsilea crenata was one of eight plants found to have activity against H. pylori with MIC of 2.5 µg/ml compared to amoxicillin, positive control, with 7.8 µg/ml.
 (11)